DAIC-tud/docs/content/en/docs/manual/software/installing-software.md

 Now, you can install your own versions of libraries and programs, or create entire environments as descibed above.

 {{% alert title="Stop!" color="warning" %}}
-You are limited to a fixed quota in your `$HOME` directory (see [system specifications](/docs/system/#personal-storage-aka-home-folder)).
+You are limited to a fixed quota in your `$HOME` directory (see [Personal Storage](/docs/system/storage/#personal-storage-aka-home-folder)).
 Installing a full development environment (e.g. for PyTorch) can easily exceed this quota.
 Therefore, it is recommended to install only essential tools and libraries in your `$HOME` directory.
-For larger environments, consider installing them in a [project](/docs/system/#project-storage) (preferred) or [group](/docs/system/#group-storage) share.
+For larger environments, consider installing them in a [project](/docs/system/storage/#project-storage) (preferred) or [group](/docs/system/storage/#group-storage) share.
 {{% /alert %}}

 ## Using binaries